matsjfunke/emdash/README.md

 ## What's Next

-- [ ] Additional providers (e.g., Opencode, aider, Warp)
+- [ ] Additional providers
 - [ ] Workspace lifecycle hooks to run custom scripts on create, run, and archive (e.g., install deps, copy env files, clean up resources)
 - [ ] Planning chat with controlled execution (draft actions in a separate chat, then run them one by one)
-- [ ] Linear integration to track and close out issues
+- [x] Linear integration to track and close out issues
+- [ ] Assign the same prompt to different providers at the same time

 ## Privacy